Characteristics of an Internship:

 1) Discuss your interests and share your plan with your faculty advisor.

-4) Once approved, you will be issued a permission number to register for the course.
+5) Once approved, you will be issued a permission number to register for the course.
 Important to note, tuition will be billed based on the number of credits you enroll in.

 Academic Credit Policies:

-Students must be declared in their LSBE major with two major course completed
+Students must be declared in their LSBE major with two major courses completed.

 Appointment Line: 218-726-6594